wangqichen2006-boop/captcha-recognition-cnn/README.md

 ├── train_localization.py      # Trains the LOCALIZATION model (localization_cnn.pth)
 │
 ├── predict_pipeline.py        # Full pipeline: localize -> crop -> recognize
-├── run_multiple_times.py      # Runs a training script N times in a row │
+├── run_manytimes.py           # Runs a training script N times in a row │
 ├── app.py                     # Flask backend for the web demo
-├── index.html                 # Web demo frontend
+├── index.html                 # Web demo frontend (served by app.py)
 │
 └── README.md
 ```

-> Both training scripts are self-contained: each run deletes old generated images, generates a fresh 10,000-image batch, loads the previous model checkpoint if one exists, trains a few epochs, saves the checkpoint, and appends the run's accuracy to a CSV log + chart.
+> The two training scripts (`train_digits.py`, `train_localization.py`) are self-contained: each run deletes old generated images, generates a fresh 10,000-image batch, loads the previous model checkpoint if one exists, trains a few epochs, saves the checkpoint, and appends the run's accuracy to a CSV log + chart.

 ## Setup